ibm-cloud-architecture/CSMO-ICP/README.md

 # CSMO-ICP-Grafana-Dashboards
-Grafana Dashboards built by the CASE CSMO team
-Hello, This repo contains Grafana Dashboards for IBM CLoud Private
+Grafana Dashboards built by the CASE CSMO team for IBM Cloud Private